Supermarket Tax Incentives

 - If owner:

-If the applicant is also seeking the sales and use tax exemption on the purchase of building materials related to the development of the supermarket, then the applicant must provide detailed information regarding type and cost of building materials purchased, including receipts.
+- If the applicant utilized the sales and use tax exemption on the purchase of building materials related to the development of the supermarket, then the applicant must provide detailed information regarding type and cost of building materials purchased using the exemption, including receipts.

 - A statement of the current and proposed future use of the real property, indicating the types of activities carried on by the Eligible Applicant during the past twelve (12) months, and the extent to which such activities were carried on within the District of Columbia.
 If the Eligible Applicant did not operate for the full year, the Eligible Applicant must explain what it anticipates will be such activities for the current year.